mohitbishnoi/Python-Calculator/README.md

 here this code is designed in such a way that you can get a feel of real calculator. which you guys are using in your daily life.

-How to run?
+--How to run?
-just download the file
+1.just download the file
-set the environment variabale
+2.set the environment variabale
-open cmd
+3.open cmd
-and run the file
+4.and run the file
-and start calculating.
+5.and start calculating.